App Settings

 To set the default permissions granted to users when they log in to Immuta, click the Default Permissions dropdown menu, and then select permissions from this list.

-Link External Catalogs
+See the External Catalogs page.

 Add a Workspace